LINDA WERTHEIMER, Host:

 KASTE: Per Peterson is the chair of the department of nuclear engineering at Berkeley.
 He says, some newer designs use what's called passive safety features.
 For instance, the Westinghouse AP-1000.
 Like most reactors, it uses water to cool its fuel, but that cooling system doesn't require anybody at the controls.

 PETERSON: You should be able to walk away for 72 hours with no intervention.
 And then at 72 hours the intervention is to come in and refill a pool of water, which would something you could do in many different ways, such as say just with a fire truck.

 KASTE: But the promise of passive safety doesn't convince Edwin Lyman, a physicist at the Union of Concerned Scientists.

-Mr. EDWIN LYMAN (Physicist, Union of Concerned Scientists): The idea is, you know, it's too good to be true.
+EDWIN LYMAN: The idea is, you know, it's too good to be true.

 KASTE: For instance, he says, the AP-1000 relies on gravity to move water through the core - and he's not sure that's good enough.

-Mr. DAVID PETTI (Idaho National Laboratory): The graphite just heats and heats, and then the vessel - the heat off the edge of the vessel starts to increase and the fuel temperature peaks and then starts to come down.
+DAVID PETTI: The graphite just heats and heats, and then the vessel - the heat off the edge of the vessel starts to increase and the fuel temperature peaks and then starts to come down.

 KASTE: Still, Petti says, compared to water-cooled reactors, the pebble-bed design is more forgiving.

 PETTI: These accidents would take four days, five days to evolve.
 So it's a very slow, sluggish system, unlike some of the other reactor technologies where things happen more quickly.